zmalatrax/starknet_security/README.md

 Only one game can be done per block, a block is mined every 3 minutes on Sepolia.
 Once we successfully called our exploit contract 6 times we can verify and mint the NFT.

-The exploit contract source code can be found here: <coinflip_exploit>
+The exploit contract source code can be found [here](https://github.com/zmalatrax/starknet_security/blob/main/coinflip/src/coinflip_exploit.cairo).

 1. Deploy the challenge: